 The hike starts from Shringa Rishi Temple, which is located at a distance of 8 kilometers from Banjar bus stand, and takes about 35 minutes.
 Just to put things into perspective, it is a hike of 161 meters within a distance of 800 meters. at least that is what my Strava reading said.
 In case this is Greek to you and/or you are new to hiking, please take it slow.

 The hike to the top passes through some of the most beautiful orchards of peaches and apples.
 Take your time to relish the sight.

 Once you reach atop the hike, suddenly all of it will seem worth it.
 The sight of two towers with a backdrop of mountains is overwhelming!

 Chaini Kothi is the main tower and is known to house a temple.
-It is not open to the visitors.
-It is said that in the earlier days, it was used as a fort.
+It is not open to visitors.
+Apparently, it was used as a fort in the olden days.

-The staircase leading to the temple door is made of a single log of wood and could easily be removed in a ‘move of defense’ if the need arose.
-A case of ‘take stairs in case of fire’; quite literally!
+The staircase leading to the temple door is made of a single log of wood.
+It was designed to be removed easily in a ‘move of defense’ if the sudden need arose.
+A case of ‘take stairs in case of fire’— quite literally!

-Dev Bhandar, or the temple treasure, is another tall structure which is right across Chehni Kothi.
+Dev Bhandar, or the temple treasure, is another tall structure that is right across Chehni Kothi.
 Tourists are not allowed to go inside Dev Bhandar as well.

 Both of these buildings are nearly 500 years old.